yegor256/blog/_posts/2015/mar/2015-03-22-takes-java-web-framework.md

 and [RESTful API and a Web Site in the Same URL]({% pst 2014/sep/2014-09-09-restful-web-sites %}).
 It is simple and powerful&mdash;Java generates XML output and the XSLT processor transforms it into HTML documents.
 This is how we separate representation from data.
-The XSL stylesheet is a "view" and `TkIndex` is a "controller", in terms of [MVC]({% pst 2016/dec/2016-12-13-mvc-vs-oop %}).
+The XSL stylesheet is a "view" and `TkIndex` is a "controller," in terms of [MVC]({% pst 2016/dec/2016-12-13-mvc-vs-oop %}).

 I'll write a separate article about templating with Xembly and XSL very soon.